 Americans for the Arts works to strengthen partnerships between the arts and businesses and foundations.
 Our programs build stronger private sector support for the arts and provide businesses and arts organizations with the services and resources necessary to develop and advance partnerships with the arts.
-Through our research, including the BCA National Survey of Business Support, we know that the arts benefit business.
+Through our research, including the Business Contributions to the Arts Survey, we know that the arts benefit business.

 Business partnerships with the arts strengthen the vitality of our communities all across the nation.
 A network of Arts & Business Council affiliates, Business Committee for the Arts affiliates, United Arts Fund affiliates, and Local Arts Agencies work together with Americans for the Arts to build private-sector support for the arts in their local communities.